The Effects of Nondiagnosis

 Compelling Case Studies

 We advocate for patients with an array of diagnosis errors and delays.
-The following is a list of real-life examples regarding patients who received a misdiagnosis or no medical diagnosis at all:
+The following are examples of patients who received a misdiagnosis or no medical diagnosis at all:

 - A 35-year-old patient was misdiagnosed with stroke, allowing the actual problem — a brain infection — to progress without treatment, causing permanent brain damage.

-- A 58-year-old’s early stage lung cancer showed in a chest x-ray but was not diagnosed and instead, taken for suspicion of pneumonia.
-This resulted in lung cancer developed to stage IV, causing death.
+- A 58-year-old’s early stage lung cancer was present in a chest x-ray, but not diagnosed, and instead given treatment for pneumonia.
+This resulted in the lung cancer developing untreated to Stage IV with tumors throughout the body and brain, causing death.

 - A 27-year-old’s spinal infection was misdiagnosed and not treated, resulting in permanent paralysis of legs.

-- A primary care physician did not diagnose a 48-year-old patient’s diverticulitis, resulting in perforation of the colon, colon surgery and ileostomy placement.
+- A primary care physician did not diagnose a 48-year-old patient’s diverticulitis, resulting in a burst colon, the need for colon removal surgery and ileostomy placement.

 - A primary care physician misdiagnosed a treatable bacterial throat infection as a viral infection, so no antibiotics were given, resulting in a 24-year-old patient’s death.